bbauska/zombiePolitics/README.md

-tice but to organize in order to push hope over the tipping point, push politics in a new democratic and sociallyjust direction, and engage in a collective struggle that takes power away from political and corporate elites, retuming it to the people who are the real source of any viable democracy.
+tice but to organize in order to push hope over the tipping point, push politics in a new democratic and sociallyjust direction, and engage in a collective struggle that takes power away from political and corporate elites, retuming it to the people who are the real source of any viable democracy.</p>

-As I have pointed out in much of my work, the changing punitive conditions youth now face in the new millennium and the degree to which they have been put at risk by reactionary social policies, institutional mismanagement, and shifting cul­ tural attitudes has assumed the status of a low-intensity war.
+<p>As I have pointed out in much of my work, the changing punitive conditions
+youth now face in the new millennium and the degree to which they have been put at risk by reactionary social policies, institutional mismanagement, and shifting cul­ tural attitudes has assumed the status of a low-intensity war.
 While youth have